 Q: So were the people in the village given the chance to buy the land ?

-A: No. The new owner of Cressbrook Hall was offered it and Natural England were offered the SSSI part but that's all.
+A: No. The new owner of Cressbrook Hall was offered some of it and Natural England were offered the SSSI part but that's all.
 The village were not aware that it was available to be bought and they were never approached.
-Had they been then the offer would have been taken up because some of the land is immediately adjacent to the properties in the village.

 Q: Doesn't the Peak Park own all of the land?

 A: No, the vast majority of the land in the Peak District National Park is owned by private landowners.
 The reason that it looks so beautiful is that most landowners abide by the regulations set out to protect it.
-Unfortunately that isn't the case with the new owners of the 72 acres of land in and around Cressbrook.
+Unfortunately that is not the case with the new owners of the land in and around Cressbrook.

 Q: Why shouldn't they be allowed to farm the land?

-A: In order to grow food they would need to seriously improve the soil in the 20 acres not covered by trees.
-The soil is thin and is ideal for the wildflowers that are already abundant on it and that is reflected in the level of legal protection that the land already enjoys.
+A: There is abundant farm land in the Peak District so it is unclear why the group have purchased a piece of land which is so clearly unsuitable for the growing of food.
+This is one of the few remaining precious pieces of wilderness.
+On the 20 acres not covered by trees, the soil is thin and is ideal for the wildflowers that are already abundant on it and that is reflected in the level of legal protection that the land already enjoys.
 Only a small amount of research on their part would have shown them just how unsuitable this land is for growing food.
 The remainder of the land is ancient woodland and is protected by a Tree Preservation Order.
-There can be no change of use without planning permission.
-Permission that will not be granted on this land.
+Any attempt to 'farm' this land would be catastrophic for its biodiversity.

 Q: Is this a scam?

-A: We don't know, but we do know from their prospectus that 'investors' appear to have very little say in what is done with the land but all of the liability should fines and penalties be incurred.
+A: We don't know, but we do know from the prospectuses that we have read that 'investors' appear to have very little say in what is done with the land but all of the liability should fines and penalties be incurred.
 All of the land is heavily protected and nothing can be done on it without planning permission.
 The group's proposals to potential investors include features (like solar and hydro) that can never be legally delivered on without planning permission.

 Q: I invested in this scheme but have now withdrawn from it.
 How can I help stop others from being misled about it as I was?